7.2

 Comfort

-The merino wool upper is incredibly soft, making it perfect for sockless wear and delivering exceptional out-of-the-box comfort.
+The merino wool upper is incredibly soft, perfect for sockless wear and delivering exceptional out-of-the-box comfort.

 🌡️